denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 E. None of the above

+**There is no getStream() method on a ServiceLoader, making options A and C incorrect.
+Option B does not compile because the stream() method returns a list of Provider interfaces and needs to be converted to the Unicorn interface we are interested in.
+Therefore, option D is correct.**

 ---

 14. Which of the following are legal commands to run a modular program where n is the module name and c is the fully qualified class name?
 (Choose all that apply.)